 - August 14th was started by the blog Wine Geeks in 2005 as a National Rosé Day for America I believe.

-Hey at the end of the day, I don’t mind having three extra excuses to drink rosé during the year 😉
+Hey at the end of the day, I don’t mind having four extra excuses to drink rosé during the year 😉

 What is a Southern France/Provence style rosé?